Activate the account budget or create custom budgets

 Creating a custom budget

-You can create a custom budget using Snowsight or SQL.
+You can create a custom budget using Snowsight or by executing SQL statements.

 Create a custom role to create budgets